ShamanDev/CurrencyCalculatorFlutter/README.md

 ## Description

-I made this app as a one-day project.
-I created it beacuse i talk with foreigners alot, and when our talks get to money or prices, i always convert PLN's to their currency so they will always have a better view of how much something costs
+I used https://exchangeratesapi.io/(https://github.com/exchangeratesapi/exchangeratesapi) for this app, i recommend this API to everyone .My motivation for creating it beacuse i talk with foreigners alot, and when we talk about stuff like money or prices, i always convert my country's currency to their one so they will always have a better view of how much something costs.

 ### Download